gabriel-waltmann/gabriel-waltmann-api/docs/tasks/public-user-12-08-2025.md

 ### public user

+- [X] Any /public route should be accessible without authentication

 - [ ] Should update user (name, email, title, about, phone, profile file)
     - [ ] PUT /user